sprengr/sprengr.github.io/_posts/2015-04-16-avoid-bool-parm.markdown

 {% endhighlight %}

-But isn't reseting a data schema something different than reseting data?
+But isn't reseting a data schema something different than resetting data?
 Why is this even in the same method?
 I find this even clearer:

 {% highlight csharp %}
 public void LoadData() {